-Investments in equity securities that are traded on national or international securities exchanges are carried at fair value, based upon quoted market prices provided by external investment managers and the Foundation's custodian.
+Investments in equity securities that are traded on national or international securities exchanges are carried at fair value, based upon an independent pricing service.
 Corporate and debt securities are valued using market quotations obtained from broker-dealers or pricing services and are carried at fair value.
 Mutual funds are recorded at net asset value (NAV), which represents a readily determinable fair value.

-Investments held in alternative structures including equity limited partnerships, private equity limited partnerships and related structures, real asset funds, commingled funds and hedge funds are recorded at NAV as a practical expedient to fair value based on estimates provided by the respective investment managers if quoted market values are not readily determinable.
+Investments held in alternative structures including equity limited partnerships, private equity limited partnerships and related structures, real asset funds, commingled funds and hedge funds are recorded using NAV as a practical expedient to fair value based on estimates provided by the respective investment managers if quoted market values are not readily determinable.
 Those estimated values do not necessarily represent the amounts that may be ultimately realized due to the occurrence of future circumstances that cannot be reasonable determined.
 Because of the inherent uncertainty of valuation, those estimated values may be materially higher or lower than the values that would have been used had a ready market for the securities existed.
 See additional disclosures in note 3.

 Notes to Financial Statements

-December 31, 2021 and 2020
+December 31, 2022 and 2021

 (In thousands)

 Purchases and sales of investments are recorded on the trade-date basis.
-Interest and dividend income are recorded when earned.
+Dividends are recorded on the ex-dividend date and interest is recognized on an accrual basis.
 Realized gains and losses are recorded as the difference between historical cost and the amount of cash proceeds received when sold.
 Unrealized gains and losses are recorded as the change in fair value of investments during the year.